-The BHA Board of Directors consists of seven volunteers.
+The BHA Board of Directors consists of four volunteers.

-Darrell E. Ward, MS, is Associate Director for Cancer Communications at The Ohio State University Wexner Medical Center and Ohio State’s Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James)
+Darrell E. Ward, MS, recently retired as associate director for cancer communications at The Ohio State University Wexner Medical Center and Ohio State’s Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James)

-Darrell is a science and medical writer for Ohio State’s cancer program.
-He worked for the program from 1990-2000 and from 2003 to the present.
+Darrell was a science and medical writer for Ohio State’s cancer program for over 25 years.
+He worked for the program from 1990-2000 and from 2003 through 2018.
+Darrell retired from Ohio State as of January 2019.
 From 2001-2003, he wrote about cancer research at Washington University School of Medicine in St. Louis.
 In 2000, he spent six months in Southern Africa as a Fulbright Scholar learning how Africans were coping with the AIDS epidemic at the grassroots level.
 He spent two months each in Botswana, Swaziland and Zimbabwe.
 During his time in Zimbabwe, he spent several weeks at St. Albert’s Mission Hospital and came to greatly admire the dedication, resourcefulness and sacrifice of the women doctors and staff as they struggled to provide care in a collapsing economy.
 He has worked to help support the hospital ever since.
 His admiration for the hospital’s physicians and staff continues.
 He and several members of the current board started Better Healthcare for Africa, a 501(c)3 charity founded February 9, 2009.
 Today, BHA supports cancer prevention and education efforts and other needs at St. Albert’s Mission Hospital and at Karanda Mission Hospital.
 BHA’s goal is to reduce suffering from disease and injury in sub-Saharan Africa.
 In 2015, Darrell led the development of Introduction to the Science of Cancer (ISOC), a free, noncredit online course offered by the OSUCCC – James.
 BHA has used ISOC videos and print material to conduct cancer-education workshops for nurses, midwives and other staff at St. Albert’s and Karanda mission hospitals.

 Lowell E. Schnipper, MD, immediate past Clinical Director of the Cancer Center and Chief, Division of Hematology/Oncology at the Beth Israel Deaconess Medical Center and the Theodore W. and Evelyn G. Berenson Professor, emeritus at Harvard Medical School.
 He is the Associate Director of the Dana-Farber/Harvard Cancer Center for membership, Deputy Associate Director for Clinical Sciences and a member of its executive committee.